StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 If StackState Agent does not run in an AWS environment, or if a role with the required policy is not available on the Agent's EC2 instance, an AWS user must be [configured in the AWS check](#configure-the-aws-check) on the Agent.

 {% hint style="info" %}
 Note that StackState also connects directly to AWS to pull CloudWatch metrics.
-StackState running within AWS can also authenticate using an IAM role, see [IAM role for StackState on EC2 or EKS](#iam-role-for-stackstate-on-ec2-or-eks).
+StackState running within AWS can also be configured to authenticate using an IAM role, see [IAM role for StackState on EC2 or EKS](#iam-role-for-stackstate-on-ec2-or-eks).
 {% endhint %}

 ### Deploy the AWS CloudFormation Stack